openedx/docs.openedx.org/source/educators/references/course_development/exercise_tools/lti_component_settings.rst

        authentication flow.
 This can also be called *Login URL* on some tools.

    * - LTI 1.3 Tool Public Key (LTI 1.3 only)
-     - The LTI 1.3 Tool's public key.
+     - The LTI 1.3 tool's public key.
 This is a string that starts with '-----BEGIN PUBLIC KEY-----' and is required so that the LMS can check if the messages and launch requests received have the signature from the tool.
        This is not required when doing LTI 1.3 Launches without LTI Advantage.